MA Entrance Requirements

 If you are invited for an interview:

-- In addition, you should bring a portfolio to the interview containing an edited selection of work, which may include drawings in any media, any other work on paper and photographs.
+- You should bring a portfolio including both physical works and an edited selection of work, which may include drawings in any media, any other work on paper and photographs.
 Sketchbooks and notebooks may also be included, but should be limited to those that are relevant to recent work.
+If invited, you will be emailed with further details on portfolio specifications.

 - If you would like to bring any time-based works please notify us of the format in advance of the interview.